ray-project/ray/doc/source/tune-usage.rst

             tune.track.log(**kwargs)

 Tune will run this function on a separate thread in a Ray actor process.
-Note that this API is not checkpointable, since the thread will never return control back to its caller. ``tune.track`` documentation can be `found here <tune-package-ref.html#module-ray.tune.track>`__.
+Note that this API is not checkpointable, since the thread will never return control back to its caller. ``tune.track`` documentation can be found here: :ref:`track-docstring`.

 Both the Trainable and function-based API will have `autofilled metrics <tune-usage.html#auto-filled-results>`__ in addition to the metrics reported.